goopletdev/kosumi/README.md

 - BIGBUG: allow 'tt' for passes
 - smoler bug: allow for parsing of collections

+## Learning goals:
+- actually understand how to use jsdoc
+- figure out unit testing

 ## Credits:
 the lovely, helpful, experienced, encouraging, friendly folks in the OGS forums for answering my endless questions about SGF and ebb'neffing